-Conservation of Energy, Research and Development, Technology Absorption, Foreign Exchange Earnings and Outgo
+39. Conservation of Energy, Research and Development, Technology Absorption, Foreign Exchange Earnings and Outgo

-The Company is engaged in to construction sectors the Company thus focuses on conservation of energy in its projects.
+The Company focuses on conservation of energy in its projects.
 Many of our projects are eco-friendly.
-One ofour project (Windermere) is duly certified by IGBC-Pre-Certified Project issued by Indian green Building Council.
-Company has also received another certificate-Ecohousing Certificate with 5 star rating issued by Science and Technology.
+One of our Project (Windermere) is duly certified by IFBC- Pre-Certified Project issued by Indian Green Building Council.
+Company has also received another certificate- Ecohousing Certificate with 5 star rating issued by Science and Technology.